KakimDanabayev/-Time-Series-Air-Quality-Prediction/README.md

 The pollutant that affects people the most is particulate matter, usually abbreviated as PM and used as a measure of air pollution.
 Although particles with a diameter of 10 microns or less (≤PM10) can penetrate and embed deep in the lungs, the ones that are more harmful to health are those with a diameter of 2.5 microns or less (≤PM2.5).
 These particles are very small, only one 60th the diameter of a human hair.

 Source: iqair https://www.iqair.com/china/beijing

+## Attribute Information:
+- no: row number
+- year: year of data in this row
+- month: month of data in this row
+- day: day of data in this row
+- hour: hour of data in this row
+- pm2.5: PM 2.5 concentration (ug/m^3)
+- DEWP: Dew Point (a,,f) (the temperature to which air must be cooled to become saturated with water vapor, assuming constant air pressure and water content.)
+- TEMP:Temperature (a,,f)
+- PRES: Pressure (hPa)
+- cbwd: Combined wind direction
+- lws: Cumulated wind speed (m/s)
+- Is: Cumulated hours of snow
+- Ir: Cumulated hours of rain